 Lake Argyle, An Inland Sea

-We left the Bungle Bungles and headed for Lake Argyle.
+We left the Purnululu and headed for Lake Argyle to the east, near the WA/NT border.

 A Seriously Big Dam